wmayner/pyphi/docs/examples/emergence.rst

     >>> output_indices = (2, 5)
     >>> blackbox = pyphi.macro.Blackbox(partition, output_indices)

-Blackboxes have a few convenience methods.
-The ``hidden_indices`` property returns the elements which are hidden within blackboxes:
+Blackboxes have a few convenient attributes and methods.
+The ``hidden_indices`` attribute returns the elements which are hidden within blackboxes:

     >>> blackbox.hidden_indices
     (0, 1, 3, 4)

-The ``micro_indices`` property lists all the micro-elements in the box:
+The ``micro_indices`` attribute lists all the micro-elements in the box:

     >>> blackbox.micro_indices
     (0, 1, 2, 3, 4, 5)

-The ``macro_indices`` property generates a set of indices which index the blackbox macro-elements.
+The ``macro_indices`` attribute generates a set of indices which index the blackbox macro-elements.
 Since there are two blackboxes in our example, and each has one output element, there are two macro-indices: